Home

 All are 3 - 4 day weekend events, most are held at the Summerfest grounds (Bastille Days is at Cathedral Square, just north of downtown, and Greek Fest is at State Fair Park).

 All are celebrations of food, music, dance, and crafts of the specific culture.
 The food is reason enough to go to one (or more!) of the festivals.
-There's bound to be a festival that celebrates your ethnic background.
-Or explore one that's more "exotic" to you!

 The Bead and Button Show and Other Art & Craft Shows